grafana/loki/docs/sources/clients/promtail/gcplog-cloud.md

 Sometimes you may have to check how much logs you are writting to the pubsub topic (mostly for cost estimation).

-These messages stays in Pubsub Subscription till its acknowledged.
-Following command just removes those log messages without having it to be consumed via promtail or any other pubsub consumer.
+These messages stays in Pubsub Subscription until they're acknowledged.
+The following command removes log messages without needing to be consumed via promtail or any other pubsub consumer.

 ```bash
 gcloud pubsub subscriptions seek <subscription-path> --time=<yyyy-mm-ddThh:mm:ss>